tfausak/tfausak.github.io/_drafts/ruby-classes.md

   class: User
 ```

-During execution, it's guaranteed that `someone` is a `User`.
+During execution, it's guaranteed that `someone` is in fact a `User`.
 Behind the scenes, ActiveInteraction validates that using a `case` statement.
-It basically looks like this:
+In this case, it would look like this:

 ``` rb
 case someone